GSD

 Here, you did the following:

-• Checked if a session exists or not.
+• Checked whether a session exists.
 If it exists, you returned a dummy JSON response containing a success message and a name.
 However, in real-world applications, you would provide meaningful data.
-If a session doesn’t exist, you returned an error.
+If a session doesn’t exist, you return an error.

 Creating a custom NextAuth sign-in page